Zavael/andrejb.github.io/README.md

 ### Fields of interest

-- family
 - sport
 - culture, history, mythology
 - IT & technology

 ### Currently busy with

-- caring about my family
+- taking care of my family
 - learning to be an ant-keeper
 - reading books or listening to podcasts